thycotic/ss-docs/secret-management/procedures/editing-secrets/index.md

 To edit a secret:

-1. Navigate to its secret **View** page by searching or drilling down the folder tree.
+1. Navigate to the secret's **View** page by searching or drilling down the folder tree.

 1. Click the desired tab for the secret configuration.